Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - Log in and out easily

-- Add new recipes quickly and easily
+- Add new recipes quickly and conveniently

 - Edit or delete recipes I have already shared